 - a.
-1937: Structure is built. - b.
+1937: Structures are built. - b.
 1953: The Greenbelt Cooperative purchases the town of Greenbelt from the federal government. - c.
 June 5, 1957: The first zoning map is adopted for the area.
-The property is placed in the R-18 and R-P-C Zones.
-At this time, the apartment building becomes nonconforming. - d.
-1990: The Langley Park, College Park, and Greenbelt Master Plan (October 1989) and Sectional Map Amendment (May 1990) retain the property in the R-18 and R-P-C Zones. - e.
-November 4, 2019: A use and occupancy (U&O) permit application (51768-2019-0) for the property is filed.
+The property is placed in the R-18, R-T, and R-P-C Zones.
+At this time, the apartment buildings become nonconforming. - d.
+1990: The Langley Park, College Park, and Greenbelt Master Plan (October 1989) and Sectional Map Amendment (May 1990) retained the property in the R-18, R-T, and R-P-C Zones.

+- e.
+November 14, 2019: A use and occupancy (U&O) permit application (Permit 53400-2019-0) for the property is filed.
 This is the first U&O permit on record for the subject property. - f.
-January 16, 2020: The subject CNU application is accepted.

-4. Request: The applicant is requesting a CNU for a 24-unit multifamily building constructed in 1937, when the property was not subject to the requirements of the Prince George's County Zoning Ordinance.
+January 16, 2020: The subject CNU application is accepted. - 4.
+Request: The applicant is requesting a CNU for two multifamily buildings constructed in 1937, when the property was not subject to the requirements of the Prince George's County Zoning Ordinance.
 The nonconforming status began on January 1, 1957, when the property came into the regional district and was subject to zoning requirements.

-In 1957, the Zoning Ordinance required a minimum net lot area requirement of 1,800 square feet per dwelling unit and one parking space per dwelling unit.
-The existing site only contains 1,139 square feet of lot area per dwelling unit and does not include any off-street parking.
+In 1957, the Zoning Ordinance required a minimum net lot area requirement of 1,800 square feet per dwelling unit in the R-18 Zone and one parking space per dwelling unit.
+Multifamily dwellings were prohibited in the R-T Zone.
+The existing site only contains 1,216 square feet of lot area per dwelling unit (based on the total acreage) and only includes five parking spaces wholly off-street.

-Current development regulations allow 20 dwelling units per acre and require 2 parking spaces per dwelling unit, necessitating the subject application.
+Current development regulations allow 20 dwelling units per acre in the R-18 Zone, generally prohibit multifamily dwellings in the R-T Zone, and require 2 parking spaces per dwelling unit, necessitating the subject application.